 Perhaps more significant than any of these is that AI has recently passed humans regarding the quality of image recognition (2015), and the accuracy of image recognition has continued to improve.

 Computers are not really “intelligent” but have only outperformed humans by sheer brute force.
-The computers are not really “thinking”.
+They are not really “thinking”.
 AI systems today are based on statistical and machine learning models, which can achieve impressive results but don’t understand the concepts they are processing.

 However, these cases still show that computer solutions are starting to outperform humans in some specific areas.
 Computers winning trivial games may not significantly impact our day-to-day lives.
-But there are other domains where computer solutions are improving and considerably impacting our lives, as we shall see in this article.
+However, as we shall see in this article, there are other domains where computer solutions are improving and considerably impacting our lives.

 Applications of Artificial Intelligence?